TsukkiGia/fritter-backend/README.md

 - `403` if the user is not logged in
 - `400` if username or password is in the wrong format
+- `400` if `isPrivate` is not 'true' or 'false'
+- `400` if `isPrivate` is 'true' and the user is already private or if `isPrivate` is 'false' and the user is not private
 - `409` if the username is already in use

 #### `DELETE /api/users` - Delete user